TULiberalArts/Environmental-Studies/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
 description: >-
   Job titles for Environmental Studies majors include Climatologist, Ecologist, Entomologist, Geographer and City Planner.
 keywords: 'Environmental Studies majors, visit, apply, transfer, Environmental Studies careers'
-layout: tla_page
-published: true
+# custom variables
+sidebar: false
 ---
 You care deeply about the health of the planet, enough to pursue an environmental studies degree.
 But what comes next?
 Find out what [you can do with a degree in environmental studies](#what-can-I-do-with-a-degree-in-environmental-studies?) and [make your declaration](#make-your-declaration) at the College of Liberal Arts!
 Need to learn more?
 Come [visit us](#visit-us) today, review the [application deadlines](#deadlines), consider your [transfer](#thinking-of-transferring) options and [apply](#apply)!